 I know, “duh!”
 But consider how we were introduced to and how our feelings and their conduit, emotions were handled in our family of origin, will tell you all you need to know about your later experiences and young adult history in relationships and the ensuing relationship difficulties.

-Not to mention shine a huge spotlight on the current state of your relationship problems, that will help to lead you to future relationships not yet realized.
+Not to mention shine a huge spotlight on your relationship problems’ current state, which will help lead you to future relationships not yet realized.

 Why not instead face that tendency and look into developing our self-knowledge and ability to manage our reactivity and overcome problems in a relationship?
 Learning the language of emotional vulnerability significantly helps.